The Rise of FitBit – Driving Baby Smart Tech

 “One instance in our life where we wish we had Goldilocks was with Amali.
 We went to East Timor when she was 6 months old, and we came back to Australia several weeks later.
 But when we came back her sleep regressed considerably, and we were at the end of our wits trying to work out what the issues was.
 Eventually we went to a sleep consultant and got a sleep plan and the works, but one question the sleep consultant asked was “is she warm enough?”
 We had just come from East Timor to an Australian winter and hadn’t quite factored how many rugs she would need.
 We put an extra rug on her and that solved most of the issues, the expensive sleep plan was thrown out the window.”

 “Goldilocks could have told us if she was too hot/cold, it could have told us if this was part of her normal sleep cycle and this would have allowed us to make the quick simple decision and continue to parent the way we wanted to parent.”

 Not only does the Goldilocks smart suit allow parents to see in an instant whether the temperature is comfortable for their baby, it also allows them to gather data from their baby related to their sleeping, breathing and feeding.
 The app also has video tips and advice built into the app that has been created by clinicians like Wink and Mother Nature.
 So parents, who find themselves during the middle of the night wondering ‘are they too hot/cold,’ ‘is this part of their normal sleep cycle’ or ‘do they just need to be reassured and resettled or is this something else,’ can have the answers at their fingertips, which beats wading through a parenting book during the wee hours!

-You can find out what Goldilocks can do for you here.
+You can find out what Goldilocks can do for you by clicking the link.